 You might not be able to move your desk into a feng shui commanding position, or face your lucky feng shui directions, but there are still many ways to improve the energy of your workspace.

-Here are some basic feng shui tips for a cubicle or shared office space:
+Here are 5 easy feng shui tips for your office cubicle:

 <= Back to ALL Feng Shui Tips for Office